popeindustries/lit-html-server/README.md

 `;
 ```

 - `until(...args)`: renders one of a series of values, including Promises, in priority order.
-Since it's not possible to render more than once in a server context, primitive synchronous values are prioritised over asynchronous Promises.
+Since it's not possible to render more than once in a server context, primitive synchronous values are prioritized over asynchronous Promises.
 If no synchronous values are passed, the last value is rendered regardless of type:

 ```js
 const until = require('@popeindustries/lit-html-server/directives/until.js');